From Morloch Wiki

 - DS is an acronym for "death shroud" - the temporary effect that is applied after player death.

-- Errant is an adjective for a player that has no guild or nation, they are considered Errant, a potential enemy to anyone.
-The crest symbols will appear gray and the player may suffer 50% of normal experience gain from monsters and no experience gain from other players.
+- Errant is an adjective for a player that has no guild or nation.
+Errant players should always be regarded as a potential enemy.
+Errant players' crest symbols will appear gray and the player may suffer 50% of normal experience gain from monsters and no experience gain from other players.
 Errant characters are not bound to a city and will spawn at Sea Dog's Rest any time they enter the world, recall, or die.

 - Eyes refers to a number of powers that allow their caster to see invisible creatures (e.g. the Scout's Detect Hidden).